 …every architectural project should be derived from a concept

-It is also the one of the only consistent element that follows a project from beginning to end and remains as important at the start as it is at the finish.
+It is also the one of the only consistent elements that follows a project from beginning to end, and remains just as important at the start as it does at the finish.

 An architectural concept can be described as an: idea, notion, opinion, abstraction, philosophy, belief, inspiration, thought, intention, theory, image, plan, or hypothesis.

 To build upon this further, we cover the source and meaning of a concept in the foundation chapter of the design process handbook that forms part of the below Concept Kit.

 Where we begin by discussing a concepts origins, influences, purpose and importance, to enable you to identify both a successful and unsuccessful design approach.